Wall Street Analyst Downgrade The Procter & Gamble Company [PG]. What else is Wall St. saying

 VÖOST, a vitamin boost brand from P&G, is expanding its product offering with the launch of new VÖOST Gummies.
 Now available online and in-store at retailers nationwide, VÖOST Gummies offer a simple and convenient way to elevate and customize customers’ everyday vitamin routines.

-Over the last 12 months, PG stock dropped by -0.96%.
-The one-year The Procter & Gamble Company stock forecast points to a potential upside of 12.36.
-The average equity rating for PG stock is currently 2.30, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 5353718 shares changing hands.
+Over the past one week, the price volatility of The Procter & Gamble Company stands at 1.48% while the volatility over the past one month is 1.40%.

-The market cap for the stock reached $334.61 billion, with 2.36 billion shares outstanding and 2.36 billion shares in the current float.
-Compared to the average trading volume of 6.24M shares, PG stock reached a trading volume of 4635635 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for PG stock reached $342.45 billion, with 2.36 billion shares outstanding and 2.36 billion shares in the current float.
+Compared to the average trading volume of 6.26M shares, PG reached a trading volume of 5353718 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PG shares is $164.86 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PG stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.